qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ```

 **Bullet 15: Backwards branching.** <br />
-Release the restriction on backwards branching so that a more compact representation of
+Opting into this capability releases the restriction on backwards branching so that a more compact representation of
 of loops can be expressed in programs.
 Here is a program that implements a loop via a
 backwards branch that performs coinflips with a qubit and exits the program when the
 coin flip produces a 1.
+It is up to a back-end to enforce that a program using backwards branching does not cause non-termination.

 ```llvm
 ; ModuleID = 'qat-link'